Q: Why should we list our home for sale with you?

 There are agents who focus primarily in one geographic area or neighborhood.
 But buyers come from all over the valley and country, not just from that small neighborhood.
 So an area specialist usually really means “listing agent” in the area.
 Many years ago the real estate business was successfully composed of lots of small “boutique” offices – where companies did specialize in a certain area or part of town.
 But computers, the Internet, and cell phones have changed that aspect of the real estate business.
 Now the important points in selecting an agent are experience, track record, and marketing skills.

-Q: Once I have reviewed your Easy Listing package, then what?
+Q: Once I have reviewed your Easy Listing package,what is my next step?

 Contact our office by email or phone, and we will set up an appointment to have one of our listing specialists meet with you.
-We will tour the home, go over recent market activity in your area to inform you on values, and make recommendations for maximizing your profit and increasing your speed of sale.
+We will tour the home, go over recent market activity in your area to inform you on values, and make recommendations for maximizing your profit and increasing the speed of closing a sale on your home.

 Q: How long does it take to get my home on the market?

-Once we have a signed listing agreement and a spare key, we can have your home on the market within 24 hours.
-However, it usually takes a day or two to professionally install the sign.
+Once we have a signed listing agreement and are provided with a spare key, we can have your home on the market within 24 hours.
+However, it usually takes one to two days to professionally install the sign out front.

 Q: Can I save more money if I buy and sell through you?